SeanMcP/seanmcp.com/src/void.md

   <style>content hr { margin-block: 3em; }</style>
 ---

+**June 10, 2025** — Apple's new "design language" is [a visual mess](https://www.apple.com/newsroom/2025/06/apple-introduces-a-delightful-and-elegant-new-software-design/).
+Makes you wonder how a decision like that can make it through all those layers of hierarchy to a public release.

+---

 **January 16, 2025** — This is the first message send the void by a Node script.

 ---